9 Key Food and Beverage Industry Trends (2024-2027)

-With a projected compound average growth rate of 23.5% from last year through 2026, the vertical farming industry is ripe with opportunity.
+With a projected $19.86 billion market valuation by 2026, the vertical farming industry is ripe with opportunity.

-AeroFarms, which runs the world’s largest vertical farm: a 70,000 square-foot facility that produces up to 2 million pounds of leafy greens per year.
-(They also recently announced plans to build an even larger vertical farm in Abu Dhabi for R&D purposes.)
+AeroFarms, which runs the world’s largest vertical farm: a 70,000-square-foot facility that produces up to 2 million pounds of leafy greens per year.
+(They also announced plans to build an even larger vertical farm in Abu Dhabi for R&D purposes.)

 Intelligent Growth Solutions, a UK-based manufacturer of fully automated tower growth systems and shorter “Growth Stations”.

 Agricool, which uses shipping containers for urban farming in Paris.

 Pipp Horticulture, manufactures moveable vertical grow racks with anti-microbial coating.

 Controlled Environment Systems, which offers control systems, dehumidifying air handlers, insulated doors, and more.
 (As well as solutions beyond agriculture, like cold storage and clean rooms.)

 4. Consumers demand vegan food options